 For the full moon today, and the birthday of one of the Karmapa’s main heart-sons, HE 12th Gyaltsab Rinpoche, I offer this first translation of Naturally-Present Heart Drop a guru yoga on the 2nd Karmapa, Karma Pakshi (1204-1286) by the 2nd Jamyang Khyentse Chokyi Lodro (1893-1959).
-He also composed one for the 3rd Karmapa, Rangjung Dorje, which I translated and published recently here.
+He also composed one for the 3rd Karmapa, Rangjung Dorje, Heart Essence of the Profound Meaning, which I translated and published recently here.
 For Chokyi Lodro’s Supplication to the Garland of Karmapas, see here.

 Karma Pakshi – Life Story

 HH 17th Karmapa, Orgyen Trinley Dorje, recently wrote a theatrical performance in a contemporary idiom of the life of Karma Pakshi, performed during the 29th Kagyu Monlam Chenmo on March 3rd, 2012.
 The drama focuses on three events: the arrival of Orgyenpa (1230-1312), who would hold the Karma Pakshi’s lineage; the meeting of these two great lamas; and finally, Orgyenpa’s meeting and recognizing the Third Karmapa, Rangjung Dorje (1284-1339).
 The perfomance can be viewed here: